 1970: The Temptations released their twelfth studio album, Psychedelic Shack.
 The group fully embraced psychedelia on the LP, trading out the traditional “Motown Sound” for hard rock guitars, synthesizer effects, multi-tracked drums, and stereo-shifting vocals.

 1970: The Beatles released their nineteenth US single, “Let It Be.”
-Later, it debuted at a then record-high position of #6 on the Billboard Hot 100, where it became the group’s penultimate #1 on the chart.
+It later debuted at a then record-high position of #6 on the Billboard Hot 100, where it became the group’s penultimate #1 on the chart.
 It was also the Beatles’ final single before Paul McCartney announced his departure from the band.

 1970: David Bowie released “The Prettiest Star.”
 Written as part of his proposal to Angela Barnett, the song is in the style of the Greek hasapiko dance as a tribute to Barnett’s Cypriot ethnic origin.
 It also features Marc Bolan playing guitar.